RamNayanVerma/RamNayanVerma.github.io/research/index.md

 New methods like [SAUCIE](https://www.krishnaswamylab.org/projects/saucie) use auto-encoders for batch correction and de-noising single-cell expression data, in an unsupervised manner.
 Other deep-learning-based methods have also been developed for single-cell datasets.

-I am interested in developing deep generative models for non-linear factor analysis of massive bulk RNA-Seq expression data in this project.
+I am interested in developing deep generative models for non-linear factor analysis of massive bulk RNA-Seq expression data.
-I use variational auto-encoders to model RNA-Seq count data directly and project them into smaller latent dimensions to remove unwanted variation.
+In this ongoing project, I am using variational auto-encoders to model RNA-Seq count data directly and project them into smaller latent dimensions to remove unwanted variation.